Rassibassi/mediapipeFacegeometryPython/README.md

+# Deprecated
+See https://github.com/Rassibassi/mediapipeDemos for many more demos

 # Install guide and run
 I use anaconda to run my code, so here is an example how to get it running with anaconda.